Bankruptcy Law in Bend, OR

 You might be getting threatening phone calls and letters from harassing creditors.
 Today, creditors are more aggressive than ever.

-You will have a protective bankruptcy lawyer on your side!
+You will have a protective bankruptcy attorney on your side!
 Once the Bankruptcy petition is filed, we immediately notify the creditors, and the Bankruptcy Court issues an Automatic Stay, meaning that the creditors can no longer contact you.

 We advise you, make sure all the paperwork is completed correctly, and are at your side for all Bankruptcy related hearings.